toni-the-dude/game-recommendation/README.md

 This is a simple project using undirected graphs.
-The user should be able to see games with a certain tag, inspect the game and inspect its other tags.\n
+The user should be able to see games with a certain tag, inspect the game and inspect its other tags.<br>
 \n
 The user interacts with the data via a text-based menu.\n When running the program, they are presented with 3 choices: